wathmihasara/ASS_4_GRP-10/README.md

 ```
 Loading the installed seqinr package

 # data will be stored in codon_list

 ```{r}
 codon_usage_list <- list()
 ```
+This code sets up list named codon_usage_list, which will be used to store codon usage data later in the analysis.

-#codon usage for all sequences
+# codon usage for all sequences
 ```{r}
 codon_usage_list <- lapply(cds, function(seq) {
   uco(seq, as.data.frame = TRUE)
 })

 ```
+This code used to calculate the codon usage for each sequence in the cds list and saves the results in codon_usage_list.
+And indicates that the output should be returned as a data frame, making it easier to work with and analyze.

-# calculating RSCU for all sequences
+# Calculating RSCU for all sequences

 ```{r}
 rscu_list <- lapply(cds, function(seq) {